VenkateshKasthala/Snowflake/02_warehouses/warehouses.md

 - Suspending warehouses when not in use is the main way to save money.

 ## Warehouse properties

-WAREHOUSE_SIZE – XS / S / M / L / XL / etc. (how powerful the cluster is).
+WAREHOUSE_SIZE – XS / S / M / L / XL / etc.

 AUTO_SUSPEND – seconds of inactivity before the warehouse stops automatically.